Creating Custom Themes

 # Check for TOML syntax errors

-git-iris theme set my-themeColors Look Wrong
+git-iris studio --theme my-themeColors Look Wrong

 - Verify terminal true color support: